universal-meaning-map/ipld-mindmap-old-readme/README.md

 _I will love to get more thoughts on this, and some help in improving the wording_

+## Targeting nodes
+If we consider that `origin` and the `target` are references to arbirary content.
+What we have is nothing else but data linked

+If the origin now points to a `node`
+From my perspective, this is why
 ### Relationship dimensions
 ...